csierradeveloper/demo03072025/README.md

 This is a standard gradle Spring Boot application.
 For local testing I have been running it within Intellij Idea, but it can also be run through the command line with `$ ./gradlew bootRun`.
 Application was written using Java 17.

 For testing the endpoint I used Postman, but curl or other forms of sending messages to a local endpoint `POST localhost:8080/appointment/create` can also be used.
+Only the appointmentId and appointmentState are expected in the response body, the rest can be observed from logs.

 ### Sample payload: